A FamiStudio project contains:

 The sequencer and piano roll will display the information for the currently selected song.
 When pressing the keys on the piano roll, it will play notes for the currently selected instrument, and output it on the currently selected channel.
 The same applies if you have a MIDI keyboard connected.

-The main toolbar contains your usual stuff: file operation, undo/redo, timecode and play control.
+The main toolbar contains your usual stuff: file operation, undo/redo, timecode, oscilloscope and play controls.

 Keyboard shortcuts or special actions are always displayed as tooltips in the upper-right corner of the toolbar.
 Please keep an eye on it to learn new functionalities.